mozilla-services/python-dockerflow/docs/django.rst

 - A Python logging formatter following the `mozlog`_ format to be used in the ``LOGGING`` setting.

-- A middleware to emit `request.summary`_ log records based on request specific data.

 - Views for health monitoring:

   - ``/__version__`` - Serves a ``version.json`` file